DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

  Where decisionserviceURL is the URL you copied in [Step 2: Testing the ruleset for REST execution](../topics/tut_icp_gs_test_ruleset_lsn.md#step-2-testing-the-ruleset-for-rest-execution).

  The command issues a POST request for the URL of your decision service.
-The execution parameters are stored in the test JSON file that is delivered with the Miniloan Service sample project.
+The execution parameters are stored in the execution-payload.json file.

 4. Press Enter.
 The command returns the following output: